NethermindEth/Forta-Agents/PancakeSwap-Bots/Large-swap/README.md

   - Severity is always set to "unknown"
   - Type is always set to "info"
   - Metadata:
-    - `Pancake Pair`: The address of the swap's pancake pair contract
+    - `Pancake Pair`: The address of the swap's Pancake pair contract
     - `Token In`: The address of the swap's `tokenIn`
     - `Token Out`: The address of the swap's `tokenOut`
     - `amountIn`: The swap's `amountIn`of `tokenIn`